ottodevs/dolomite/web-exchange/src/common/theme/README.md

 ## Color Palette

-In the `color-palette.scss` file, create and export a palette map
+In the `dolomite-color-palette.scss` file, create and export a palette map

 ```scss
 @import "core/palette-helper.scss";